MichelCarroll/MultiRogue/README.md

 Development
 -----------

 The game is currently in its very early stages.
-If you want to follow it, you can keep an eye out on the development log at http://michelcarroll.com/category/multirogue/.

 If you want to join its development, you can send me (MichelCarroll) a private message on Github to see how best to get involved.

 Build Instructions
 ------------------